 The Internal Revenue Service doesn't let you deduct mortgages or liens when figuring the tax on capital gains from property sales, even though you must pay them off in order to sell with clear title.
-A mortgage is both contracted for and paid off during the buy-and-sell process, so it's a wash.
+A mortgage is both contracted for and paid off during the buy-and-sell process, so it all evens out.
 This doesn't mean you'll get hit with a huge tax bill when you sell, however.
 In fact, you probably won't, thanks to IRS exclusions that apply to homeowners.

 Figuring Your Tax Basis